microsoft/scalar/Readme.md

 We are working to provide a package via `apt-get` to make this installation easier and better for automatically upgrading.

-While the current installation via `.deb` package only works on Debian-based Linux distributions, users can install [`microsoft/git`](https://github.com/microsoft/git) and Scalar from source.
+The current installation via `.deb` package only works on Debian-based Linux distributions.
+The software has only been compiled and tested with x86_64/amd64 architectures.
+Motivated users can install [`microsoft/git`](https://github.com/microsoft/git) and Scalar from source.
 See [the `InstallFromSource.sh` script](https://github.com/microsoft/scalar/blob/2dc48243c50763024b048c5f36d5f50835943dda/Scripts/Linux/InstallFromSource.sh#L62-L76) for assistance installing Scalar from source.